 Why do people want to do business with you?
-Remember that people aren’t looking for mortgage products and information about rates; they’re looking for someone who will guide them through one of the biggest financial decisions they’ll ever make.
+Remember that people aren’t looking for mortgage products and information about rates.
+Instead, they’re looking for someone to guide them through one of the biggest financial decisions they’ll ever make.
 Why should that be you?

-This statement about your unique value proposition needs to be easily communicated and reflected throughout all of your marketing.
+This statement about your unique value proposition should be easily communicated and reflected in all your marketing.

-Your marketing should be personal because it helps potential customers begin to know, like and trust you.
-As professionals, we sometimes lose sight of the fact that obtaining a mortgage is an overwhelming process for most.
+Your marketing should be personal because it helps potential customers begin to know, like, and trust you.
+As professionals, we sometimes lose sight of the fact that obtaining a mortgage is an overwhelming process for most people.
 Getting personal in marketing allows people to feel comfortable and connected before they even meet you.

 Here are some ways to showcase your personality:

-- Weave Stories into Everything: One of the current trends in marketing is storytelling, which connects your messaging to the feelings and emotions of your audience.
+- Weave stories into everything: One of the current trends in marketing is storytelling, which connects your messaging to the emotions of your audience.
 This can start out as a personal story that morphs into a mortgage tip or a client story that highlights your expertise in the industry.
 The goal is to connect your messaging to the human element people are paying attention to.

-One way to help people remember you is to become known for something that doesn’t have anything to do with getting a mortgage.
+One way to help people remember you is to become known for something that doesn’t have anything to do with mortgages.
 It’s just another way to weave your personality and what you’re passionate about into your content.

-- If you give a portion of your loan proceeds back to a charity, make sure that is known in all of your marketing materials (and tell a story about the charity and why it’s important to you).
+- If you give a portion of your loan proceeds back to a charity, make sure that is known to your customers and incorporated into your marketing materials.

 - If you bring your dog with you everywhere (even to work), consider making your dog part of your brand personality.